elia-stellin-unipd/AstroPi-2022-23/README.md

 * how to recognize the move on the Astro PI metrics graphics
 * a simple machine learning algorithm to recognize humans

-## Training model to recognize the objects in the ISS
+## Training model to recognize objects in the ISS

 What we have learned:

 * creation of the [catalogue](CATALOGUE.md) of the objects (and people) on the ISS is very challenging
 * there are models pre-trained are ready to use

-## Experiment on the Space
+## Experiment in Space

 What we have learned:

-* PIR sensor detect a person up to approximately 30/15 ft away ([details](https://www.parallax.com/package/pir-sensor-rev-b-product-guide/))
+* PIR sensors detect a person up to approximately 30/15 ft away ([details](https://www.parallax.com/package/pir-sensor-rev-b-product-guide/))
   * we have used only [MotionSensor class](https://gpiozero.readthedocs.io/en/stable/api_input.html?highlight=MotionSensor#gpiozero.MotionSensor)
   * it would have been interesting to have an ultrasonic distance sensor for using [DistanceSensor class](https://gpiozero.readthedocs.io/en/stable/api_input.html?highlight=MotionSensor#gpiozero.DistanceSensor)
 * [HOGDescriptor class](https://docs.opencv.org/4.x/d5/d33/structcv_1_1HOGDescriptor.html) of [opencv-python](https://pypi.org/project/opencv-python/) is less sensitive than the PIR sensor